JuliaPhylo/PhyloNetworks.jl/README.md

 ## Maximum pseudolikelihood estimation of species network: SNaQ

-SNaQ estimates the species network that maximizes the pseudolikelihood.
+SNaQ implements the statistical inference method in [(Solis-Lemus and Ane, 2015)](www.stat.wisc.edu/~claudia).
 The procedure involves a numerical optimization of branch lengths and probabilities of inheritance and heuristic search in the space of phylogenetic networks.
 The formula for the pseudolikelihood is based on the likelihood of each quartet in a similar manner to Liu et al. (2010).
 We extended the formulas to the case of hybridization and HGT, see ().

 ### Input for SNaQ